redis-developer/redis-movies-searcher/README.md

-# Building Context-Aware Applications with Java, Vector Searches, and Redis
+# Building Context-Aware Applications with Spring, Vector Searches, and Redis

 Welcome to Spring I/O 2025 👋🏻